Introduction to Linseed Oil Products

 Linseed Oil Wax

 Linseed Oil Wax is a combination of Purified Linseed Oil and beeswax.
 It creates a durable, moisture-beading finish for interior applications.
-Pigmented Linseed Oil Wax has the addition of color, creating a 2-in-1 process.
+Pigmented Linseed Oil Wax (White, Black, Oak, and Warm Gray) has the addition of color, creating a 2-in-1 process.
 The wax is primarily formulated for bare wood surface protection but can also be used on metal and plastic.
 Easy application and basic maintenance.

 The natural Viking Purified Linseed Oil Wax is food-safe and ideal for cutting boards, carved spoons, furniture, flooring, woodwork, etc. The Viking Pigmented Linseed Oil Wax is appropriate for similar applications besides cutting boards and carved spoons, etc.